Clinical Examination of a Patient with Diabetes

 • Weight measurement

-• Loss od weight in type 1 DM indicates insulin deficiency
+• Loss of weight in type 1 DM indicates insulin deficiency

-• Increase in weight in type 2 DM indicates increased insulin resistance
+• An increase in weight in type 2 DM indicates increased insulin resistance

 • Mucosal candidiasis